How to Market Yourself So You Can Become a Successful Health Coach

 When I was looking to buy a home, my realtor told me there were only 3 things I needed to consider:

 Location!
 Location!
 Location!

 Of course, that’s not really true.
 But I got the point.
-Location is the most important thing when you’re buying a house because you can change just about anything else about the house itself (if you’re willing to pay the cost).
+Location is the most important thing when you’re buying a house because you can change just about anything else about the house itself (as long as you’re willing to pay the cost).

-Well, when it comes to building a successful health coaching business … and a successful health coaching brand … there’s something that’s just as important as location is to buying a home.
-And that’s:
+Well, when it comes to building a successful health coaching business, there’s something that’s just as important as location is to buying a home:

 Positioning!
 Positioning!
 Positioning!

 Until you’re clear on your unique positioning, everything else about building your business will be harder to figure out … and harder to do.
 It will be harder to build a website … harder to market yourself … harder to get clients …

 So here I’m going to tell you about 2 of the most frequent positioning mistakes I see health and wellness coaches make.
 That way you can avoid them and get your business started (or back) on the right track.

 Most Health Coaches Aren’t Clear About The Problem They Help People Solve

 You need to be clear about the problem you help people solve.
 But as I’ve seen, what one person thinks is “clear” may actually be cloudy when it comes to marketing.
 Let me give you an example.